ceekeh/Linkedin-Devops/README.md

+Ansible role --> :
+  It's is a set of tasks, handlers, variables, files and other components organised in a predefined structure to configured specific requirements.
+It is easy to understand, maintained and shared.
+  Roles are used in ansible-playbooks

+*********** so u can hv an ansible playbk with 1000lines and you reduce it to 4lines and when we create a role it will cm up with an entire directory structure, it will organise the file

+1:07:12
+********* roles in ansible a re similar to helm chart in k8 ansible-galaxy                     ****** it creates evrytin u need ansible-galaxy init httpd                         * will organise all the files needed in an organised directory

 PLUGGINS
  take not ethAT IN LANdmark we provison resources in aws so for u to use dynamic inventory to search for resources, classify and configure them bc dynamic inventory uses scripts and pluggings to classify hostfrm a cloud env or